owenlittlejohns/SkyWatch/d3_notes/README.md

 * Define data in a variable
 * Define the range of the x-axis and the physical size of the plot: ```d3.scale.linear()```
 * Choose type of D3 class (chart), and add the data to the plot.

+#
+# Javascript_notes.txt

+Notes on the Code School initial Javascript tutorials.
+This so far includes:

+* Booleans, operators and arithmetic
+* Strings